 Day 5: Chiang Mai

-Monk Chats are a great cultural exchange, but is also important in helping the young Monks improve their English.
+Monk chats are a great cultural exchange, but also important in helping the young Monks improve their English.

 Includes: Breakfast, Lunch